-Therefore, we include in this decision authorization for any program administrator to submit a Tier 2 advice letter at any time through June 2023 with notification that they intend to reallocate funds, and how, to new programs that address summer reliability purposes.
-This does not authorize any increase in program funding, but rather ensures maximum utilization of any unspent funds from prior years and/or from less-successful programs, taking into account direction in D.21-01-004 for implementation of AB 841, to focus priority on summer reliability peak and/or net peak demand reduction purposes.
+Therefore, we include in this decision authorization for any program administrator to submit a Tier 2 advice letter at any time through June 2023 with notification that they intend to reallocate funds, and how, for summer reliability purposes.
+This does not authorize any increase in program funding, but rather ensures maximum utilization of any unspent funds from prior years or from less-successful programs, taking into account direction in D.21-01-004 for implementation of AB 841, to focus priority on summer reliability peak and/or net peak demand reduction purposes.